 An algebra and trigonometry based physics course.
 This course examines electricity, magnetism, light, and optics.
 Three hours of lecture and two hours of lab.
-Prerequisite: PHYS 103 with a C or above.
+Prerequisite: MAT 121 with a C - or above or permission of instructor.
 Offered every spring.
 Note: Previously PHYS 104.